avrazi/Gesture-Recognition-Glove-main/README.md

 # Gesture Recognition Glove

 *A short intro before starting the article.
-To anyone who will find themselves reading through this project, please know that, being written around 2020-2021, the algorith is most likely out-of-date, from the libraries and dev board used.
+To anyone who will find themselves reading through this project, please know that, being written around 2020-2021, the algorithm is most likely out-of-date, from the libraries to the dev board used.
 I've kept everything untouched since then just as some sort comparison for myself a long time ago.
-Just a heads up, the way the scripts were written, is pretty bad.
 Hope it helps!*

-## Task Analysis and Statement of Problem

-Communication is of significant importance in today’s data driven society, not only in extreme situations, but also everyday life.
-Shopping at a supermarket, or asking for directions, event planning, or even national security depend on reliable communication.
-To use certain public services, such as the doctor’s office or local government, one could hire an interpreter to alleviate some of the frustration and confusion of the communication barrier; however, hiring an interpreter can be expensive and time consuming.
-Hearing-impaired people must face the challenges associated with the inability to communicate verbally, which hinders their interaction with the rest of the hearing world.
-To use certain public services, such as the doctor’s office or local government, one could hire an interpreter to alleviate some of the frustration and confusion of the communication barrier; however, hiring an interpreter can be expensive and time consuming.
-Despite such a large population of people who speak ASL, there are few people outside of native speakers who can understand the language, which makes the challenge of bridging the communication gap difficult.
-This project is an initiative to create a prototype device as a proposed solution to this issue and to bridge the communication gap difficulty.
-It will explore the use of a glove to provide sign-language translation in a way that improves on the methods of pre-existing designs.

 ***The whole prototype will require 5 flex sensors, a development board, an accelerometer, gyroscope, and a battery shield.*** During the making of this prototype, a wearable glove will be created